 The South Devon Youth Jazz Project is an exciting new venture aimed at providing a pathway for the emerging musician into the world of jazz and improvisation.
 As a result of collaboration between jazz musicians, educators and funding partners, its aim is to provide the young musicians of South Devon with opportunity to play jazz together, in a fun and encouraging environment.

-Based in Newton Abbot, the project will be based around fortnightly workshops and termly master classes with top jazz educators.
+Based King Edward VI Community College (KEVICC) in Totnes, the project will be based around fortnightly workshops and termly master classes with top jazz educators.

 There is no strict minimum standard but we would estimate that students need to be able to read music to a reasonable extent and be approximately a Grade 2 technical standard on their instrument (but no need to have taken exams).